harunawaizumi/google-translate-app/README.md

 ## Description

 This is my experiment to demonstrate how to call Google APIs from Google Compute Engine and Google Cloud serverless compute platforms.
-Deploying the same app to Compute Engine, App Engine, Cloud Functions and Cloud Run is possible without code changes (all done in configuration)
+Deploying the same app to Compute Engine, App Engine, Cloud Functions, Cloud Run and locally is possible without code changes (all done in configuration)
+Followed by this tutorial [Deploy a basic "Google Translate" on App Engine, Cloud Functions and Cloud Run](https://codelabs.developers.google.com/codelabs/cloud-nebulous-serverless-nodejs#0)

 ## Hosting options